momohammadi/dns-anti-censorship/README.md

 One proxy account on the unrestricted network(We called it Shadow).

+One valid domain or subdomain + valid SSL

 ** any proxy account you can use I use Shadowsocks in this stack you can replace it with any other proxies also I use external Shadowsocks you can also setup Shadowsocks server on their DE VM

 one valid domain address